stepjam/RLBench/README.md

 ## Announcements

+### 17 December, 2019

+- Gym is now supported!

+### 26 September, 2019
 - Given the scope of this project, we expect there to be a number of issues over the coming months.
 Please be patient during this time.
 After the initial few weeks of release, we will tag a commit as _'V1'_, which should then be used for benchmarking algorithms going forward.
 Once there are enough significant changes in the future, we will tag a new _'V2'_ commit, and so on.
 Versioning like this will ensure results remain consistent and reproducible as the benchmark grows.
 - Currently, only **live demos** are available when requesting demos.
-Stored demos will be made available in the next few weeks.
+Stored demos will be made available soon!

 ## Install